Rolitoansu/Match-TFE/README.md

 docker compose up
 ```

-> [!NOTE] The `-d` flag runs the containers in detached mode (background).
+> The `-d` flag runs the containers in detached mode (background).
 If you need to see the real-time logs, you can use `docker compose logs -f`.